Yet-Another-Series/Yet_Another_Algorithms_Repository/CONTRIBUTING.md

 ## Writing code

-* Commit your changes in logical chunks.
-Use Git's [interactive rebase][rebase-guide] feature to tidy up your commits before making them public.

 * For each algorithm, mention its **time complexity** and **space complexity** in the _"description comment"_ of its implementation.
 In case the average-case